English

 Prerequisite: Successful completion of English 10, overall GPA, first semester exam grade and grade of current English course, teacher recommendation, performance on qualifying test, and PSAT verbal and reading scores.

-Description: This class will present students with a more rigorous approach to the standard junior English course material, which focuses on the American literary tradition.
-Qualified students will become fluent in the various short stories, novels, poetry, and dramas that comprise the American canon.
-Each work will be studied within its historical context, but ultimately the course is interested in the fact that none of these texts truly stands alone--each one contributes to a broader conversation about American identity.
-As students work to understand the connections between these texts, they will also develop a nuanced and thorough understanding of American culture; throughout the year, they will craft numerous essays that examine and define American ideals.
-In addition to honing their critical thinking skills through class discussions and written essays, students will also increase their vocabulary through both their readings and Membean.
+Description: This class presents students with a more rigorous approach to the standard junior English course material, which focuses on the American literary tradition.
+Qualified students become fluent in the various short stories, novels, poetry, and dramas that comprise the American canon.
+Each work is studied within its historical context, but ultimately the course is interested in the fact that none of these texts truly stands alone--each one contributes to a broader conversation about American identity.
+As students work to understand the connections between these texts, they develop a nuanced and thorough understanding of American culture; throughout the year, they craft numerous essays that examine and define American ideals.
+In addition to honing their critical thinking skills through class discussions and written essays, students also increase their vocabulary through both their readings and Membean.
 This course requires a willingness to take risks, think critically, and ask probing questions--both in writing and in discussions.
-Students also should be prepared to complete challenging readings and frequent writing projects.
-Ultimately, through the study of literature, this course hopes to define âthe essential American soul.â
+Students should be prepared to complete challenging readings and frequent writing projects.
+Ultimately, through the study of literature, this course hopes to define “the essential American soul.”

 Length: Year

-Description: Students in this introductory, college-level course will learn how to read meticulously and strategically, analyzing a broad range of challenging literature, both fiction and nonfiction, while deepening their awareness of the purpose and effectiveness of rhetoric.
-Close reading and frequent writing assignments will help students develop their ability to work with both text and language while also strengthening their own composition skills.
-Students will examine narrative, expository, analytical, personal, and argumentative texts from a variety of authors from a range of centuries.
-Though the concepts and methodology are similar at each level, the 11th grade course will focus solely on American literature; the 12th grade course, which is predominantly non-fiction, does not limit itself to any particular genre.
+Description: Students in this introductory, college-level course learn how to read meticulously and strategically, analyzing a broad range of challenging literature, both fiction and nonfiction, while deepening their awareness of the purpose and effectiveness of rhetoric.
+Close reading and frequent writing assignments help students develop their ability to work with both text and language while also strengthening their own composition skills.
+Students examine narrative, expository, analytical, personal, and argumentative texts from a variety of authors from a range of centuries.
+Though the concepts and methodology are similar at each level, the 11th grade course focuses solely on American literature; the 12th grade course, which is predominantly non-fiction, does not limit itself to any particular genre.

 English 12

-Description: James Baldwin once wrote that the story of black people in America is quite simply âthe story of America.â That is, there is no way to understand American history or literature without foregrounding the experiences of Black Americans.
-Taking up Baldwinâs challenge, this course explores the complexity of Black writing in this country by focusing on how these works can help us rethink dominant narratives about literary form and the relationship between art and culture.
-We will read a wide variety of African American writing in the course, ranging from classic works grounded in folklore and social realism to contemporary works that incorporate elements from genre fiction, hip hop, and other forms of popular culture.
+Description: James Baldwin once wrote that the story of black people in America is quite simply “the story of America.”
+That is, there is no way to understand American history or literature without foregrounding the experiences of Black Americans.
+Taking up Baldwin’s challenge, this course explores the complexity of Black writing in this country by focusing on how these works can help us rethink dominant narratives about literary form and the relationship between art and culture.
+Students read a wide variety of African American writing in the course, ranging from classic works grounded in folklore and social realism to contemporary works that incorporate elements from genre fiction, hip hop, and other forms of popular culture.
 Texts will vary from one semester to the next.

-Description: This course delves into humanityâs dark side and the literature that explores it.
-The class begins by examining the meaning of Gothicism through music, art, and architecture before moving into the literature and the monster archetypes that dominate this dark world, including the vampire, trickster, doppelganger, and Gothic Other and how they contribute to the conflict and horror.
+Description: This course delves into humanity’s dark side and the literature that explores it.
+The class begins by examining the meaning of Gothicism through music, art, and architecture before moving into the literature and the monster archetypes that dominate this dark world, including the vampire, trickster, doppelganger, and gothic other and how they contribute to the conflict and horror.
 The mystery and terror of the gothic world is examined through a survey of stories, a novel, a novella, and a drama.

 Description: When the world ends, what do we do?
-Many of us think of the apocalypse as the destruction and termination of all things, yet the Greek word from which it derivesâapokĂĄlypsisâmeans an uncovering, a revelation.
+Many of us think of the apocalypse as the destruction and termination of all things, yet the Greek word from which it derives–apokálypsis–means an uncovering, a revelation.
 When our societies crumble, do we see ourselves more clearly?
-In this course, we will read literature that explores the apocalypticânovels, poems, and stories written by and about the survivors of world-altering disaster.
+In this course, students read literature that explores the apocalyptic–novels, poems, and stories written by and about the survivors of world-altering disaster.
 Ultimately, we will seek to deeply understand the rawest parts of our humanity that come to light only when our worlds crumble.
-Texts will vary from one semester to the next.

-Description: The romance genre requires the âHappily Ever After (HEA)â conclusion, but beyond that requirement, the definition is a bit hard to pin down.
-We will spend the semester uncovering the origins of the romance novel, the tools and tropes that authors use to enhance the novel, and the modern interpretations of an old art form.
+Description: The romance genre requires the “Happily Ever After (HEA)” conclusion, but beyond that requirement, the definition is a bit hard to pin down.
+Students spend the semester uncovering the origins of the romance novel, the tools and tropes that authors use to enhance the novel, and the modern interpretations of an old art form.
 This genre is about discovering joy through the lens of romantic love ending with marriage or union.
-In addition to the positive conclusions in these novels, they are brimming with witty insights on social class, relationship dynamics, and gender roles.
-In this course we will read Jane Austen, Charlotte Bronte, and a couple of contemporary masters of the genre in order to discover how love, joy, and struggle intertwine to produce timeless discussions on female identity, desire, and independence.
+In addition to the positive conclusions in these novels, they are brimming with witty insights into social class, relationship dynamics, and gender roles.
+In this course, students read a classic and a couple of contemporary masters of the genre in order to discover how love, joy, and struggle intertwine to produce timeless discussions on female identity, desire, and independence.
+Students also write their own creative fiction, experimenting with the tropes and techniques of the romance genre to deepen their understanding of its conventions.
 Texts will vary from one semester to the next.

-Description: Students in this class will explore a variety of books from the last fifty years which, for one reason or another, have been banned in America.
-Many units will allow students to select one book from a list of a specific type of banned booksâbe it young adult novels, dystopian works from the 1950s, or graphic novels.
-Students will also explore the role that public resources, such as libraries and schools, play both in the arena of book bans and in our society as a whole.
+Description: Students in this class explores a variety of books from the last fifty years which, for one reason or another, have been banned in America.
+Many units explore a specific type of banned books–be it young adult novels, dystopian works from the 1950s, or graphic novels.
+Students also explore the role that public resources, such as libraries and schools, play both in the arena of book bans and in our society as a whole.
 Students in this course should expect to have some agency over their reading list and be interested in exploring the cause and impacts of the rise of book bans both today and in the past.

 Level: 12th grade